OMAN BIRDING ADVENTURE

 We thoroughly recommend arriving a day early and staying in an airport hotel, just to rest and have a good night's sleep before the tour starts tomorrow.

-As we have 4 nights 'in the north' we will stay at 2 or 3 different locations in order to get the best out of our time here, probably staying along the coast first before heading up onto the Sayq Plateau.
-One of the most amazing ornithological discoveries happened in the Al Hajar Mountains as recently as 2013 when The Sound Approach team discovered a new species of strix owl.
+As we have 3 nights 'in the north' we will stay at a couple different locations in order to get the best out of our time here, probably staying along the coast first before heading up onto the Sayq Plateau.
+One of the most amazing ornithological discoveries happened in the Al Hajar Mountains as recently as 2013 when The Sound Approach Team discovered a new species of strix owl.
 (We thoroughly recommend reading their article about this amazing discovery).
 We will visit several different wadis at night, not too far from our accomodation where this mysterious bird inhabits extremely tall cliffs in remote areas.
 Omani Owl (Strix butleri) has been seen infrequently over the past few years by a handful of lucky observers, some of whom scaled the cliff sides to obtain a sighting.
-Needless to say, we won't be scaling any cliffs, but we have heard this owl on several occasions.
-Maybe 2023 will be our year?
-Our chances of finding Pallid Scops Owl are pretty good and we havent missed it yet.
+Needless to say, we won't be scaling any cliffs, but we have heard this owl on several occasions and saw it in 2023.
+Our chances of finding Pallid Scops Owl are much better and we havent missed it yet.

-Days 5 - 6 NIZWA - BARR AL HICKMAN
+Days 4 - 5 NIZWA - BARR AL HICKMAN - MASIRAH ISLAND - MAHOUT

 Early this morning we will make the pilgrimage to the small desert village of Muddayy where a small flock of Hypocolius can usually be found.
 They are becoming quite elusive but we've seen them on every tour so far, so fingers crossed!
 This is also a good area for Sand Partridge, African Collared Dove, Hooded Wheatear, Desert Lark, Bar-tailed Lark, Blackstart and Nile Valley Sunbird.
 In between searching for Hypocolius we will have to drive a few minutes away to a small watercourse where at the appointed time hundreds of Chestnut-bellied Sandgrouse fly in to drink.
 And if we are lucky, there should also be tens of Crowned Sandgrouse mixed in with them.
 When we discovered this spot, no-one else knew about it, but unfortunately the word has spread and quite often other birding groups try and stand too close to the pools and disturb the flocks of sandgrouse.
 So hopefully we are early enough in the season to avoid this!